THE AFFILIATE MARKETING PRIMER

 Meaning...
 If you haven't tested the success of your product or service before devising an affiliate program for it, you won't know whether it's the program or the offering that fails, if failure comes.
 If that doesn't matter to you, okay...
 But don't blame affiliate marketing if things don't go well!
 If your product/service is tested, only then can you judge the effects of a new marketing venture.

 If your website doesn't already pull in the traffic and convert much of it to sales, work on that first.
-Ken Evoy's book Make Your Site Sell! is the best money you'll ever spend for help with that (because it's worth many times the little that it costs!).
-It's recently been updated and greatly expanded - so it's now just that much more valuable than ever.
+Ken Evoy's book Make Your Site Sell! is still an excellent read for help with that.
+It's a free download! (and was worth a lot more than it originally cost).

 Then, when you know you can keep it off the ground, start slowly...
 Before you start to really build up your program, give yourself time to work the bugs out!